Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • A computed tomography (CT) scan reveals degenerative changes in the spine and shows, for example, bony prominences.
 It is used especially when MRI is not available.
 [8],[9]

 • An X-ray may show some changes in the cervical spine, but is not always helpful in diagnosis.
-In patients with so-called. whiplash syndrome, which occurs in car accidents, the X-ray will not show any findings as it is a soft tissue injury and not a vertebral injury.[10]
+In patients with whiplash syndrome, which occurs in car crashes, X-rays show no findings because the injury is to the soft tissues and not the vertebrae.[10]

 • Two-thirds of adults experience cervical spine pain at least once in their lifetime.
 [11]

-• Statistics show that they occur most often in Scandinavian countries, while the fewest cases are in some African countries.
+• Statistics show that they occur most often in Scandinavian countries, while the fewest cases occur in some African countries.

 • Cervical spine pain is more common in women than in men.
 The most at-risk group are those women who report poor sleep quality.[12]